 Actual Cash Value: A type of payout that pays for damages equal to the replacement value of damaged property, minus the depreciation amount.

-Actuary: This refers to someone who gathers data and other key information, for the purpose of providing an estimate on health or life insurance policies.
+Actuary: This refers to someone who gathers data and other important information, for the purpose of providing an estimate on health or life insurance policies.

 AD&D: A common abbreviation for accidental death and dismemberment, a specialized type of health/life insurance used to provide cash benefits in the event of a death caused by accident, or the non-life threatening loss of a limb.